How to choose a tertiary course – for the right reasons

 Avoid choosing a course to please others or for the prestige associated – a BIG ONE

-Also, don’t feel you must select the highest ranked university course in your field of interest if you have good reasons to prefer another institution.
+Also, do not feel you must select the highest ranked university course in your field of interest if you have good reasons to prefer another institution.
 I am increasingly hearing students telling me they have been advised by their school to preference one or two Melbourne-based universities, regardless of their occupational or course interest.
-This concerns me as not all universities offer courses in all disciplines; there are many factors students should keep in mind when assessing courses and many students won’t attain the ATAR required for entry into some universities.
-Know your preferred courses
+This concerns me as not all universities offer courses in all disciplines, there are multiple factors students should keep in mind when assessing courses and many students won’t attain the ATAR required for entry into some universities.
+Examine your preference list carefully.

 Do the courses on your list serve your interests, values, preferred learning style and aspirations – at least at this stage?

 A few questions to consider when ordering your preferences…

 - Do you have the requisite VCE/IB subjects for all courses on your list?
 It is a common mistake to assume like courses have the same prerequisites.

 - Consider first year subject descriptions, majors/minors offered and the extent to which they align with your interests?
 Do you know what the course fees are?

 - How important is it for you to have the opportunity for an overseas study exchange or work integrated learning placement as part of your course?
 Internships really add value.

 - If you have multiple interests and strengths, will the course(s) you have selected give you opportunities to try different specialisations in first year before you select a stream?

 - How much flexibility do you have to choose electives?
 Can you take cross institutional subjects or subjects from another faculty as part of your course if this is of interest to you?